NatalieBM6/TennisBlogApp/README.md

 ## How to run the project
 In the project directory, there are two folders:
-1. **api**- the bachend side is handled here, we'll need to run the server.
+1. **api**- the backend side is handled here, we'll need to run the server.
 2. **client**- the frontend side is handled here, we'll need to run it as well.

 ### When running the App for the first time, we'll need to install the relevant packages on each side: